Updated March 13, 2023

-Stony Brook University Hospital welcomes visitors to our hospital; however, we do require the following to ensure the safety of our patients, staff and visitors.
+Stony Brook University Hospital welcomes visitors to our hospital.
+To ensure the safety of our patients, staff and visitors, we do require the following.

 Each patient is allowed to have two visitors (ages 12 and older) at one time between the hours of 11 am and 8 pm, and visitors will be able to switch out throughout the day.
 Exceptions will be made for visitors of:

 - Patients with cognitive impairments, including dementia, that are deemed medically necessary